-Most notably are a small band of ‘rockstar’ chefs and vintners who are making it easier than ever for foodies to make sustainable choices, taking initiative and getting seriously creative with all that they produce.
+Most notable, are a small band of rockstar chefs and vintners who are making it easier than ever for foodies to make sustainable choices, taking initiative and getting seriously creative with all that they produce.

-London-based Portuguese chef Nuno Mendes, a Michelin-starred gastronomic genius, is putting his beloved home cuisine and passion for sustainable cooking firmly on the map.
+Michelin-starred, London-based Portuguese chef Nuno Mendes is putting his beloved home cuisine and passion for sustainable cooking firmly on the map.
 He recently opened Lisboeta, a three-story restaurant in Fitzrovia, to huge fanfare, calling it a love letter to his home.
 But how does the restaurant celebrate its heritage without the ingredients racking up air miles?

 “I have to wear two hats.”
 Mendes says.
 “We have a responsibility to try to make sure we reduce the carbon footprint of the food we cook while bringing visibility to products from Portugal and showcasing their uniqueness.
 It’s a balancing act.”